tenox7/wfm/README.md

 public, static html files from a selected directory which you can manage from the private interface.
 See usage scenarios for more information.

+WFM is a standalone service with it's own web server.
+It runs from systemd, sysvinit, launchd, bsd rc or Docker.
+TLS/SSL is supported with automatic certificate generation by Lets Encrypt / Certbot / ACME.

-WFM is written in Go language, much like Docker, Kubernetes, Hugo, etc. The binary is fully self contained and has zero dependencies.
+Written in Go language, much like Docker, Kubernetes, Hugo, etc. The binary is fully self contained and has zero dependencies.
 No need for Python, PHP, SQL, JavaScript, Node or any other bloat.
-It's blazingly fast and the output is a pure, validated and certified HTML 4.01 without JavaScript.
-It's tested on vide variety of modern and vintage web browsers.
-Supported everything going back to Internet Explorer 2.x and Netscape 3.x.
+WFM works on both modern and old web browsers going back to Internet Explorer 2.x and Netscape 3.x.
+It outputs validated HTML 4.01 without JavaScript.

 ## Deployment scenarios

+### Init

+### Docker

 ### Running as regular user

 ### Chroot and Setuid

-## Certbot
+## Auto Cert Manager

 ## Authentication

+### Json password file

+### Binary hardcoded

 ### Generate password hash